ctavolazzi/fogsift/src/wiki/concepts/root-cause.md

 - *Why* was there no timeout? → Default settings copied from prototype
 - *Why* were prototype settings used? → No deployment checklist

-The root cause isn't "memory leak"—it's "no deployment checklist."
+The root cause isn't "memory leak."
+It's "no deployment checklist."

 ## Common Traps